-The Colorado School of Mines offers a wide variety of Masterslevel degree programs that include thesis and non-thesis Master of Science programs, Master of Engineering programs, Professional Master's programs and a Master of International Political Economy of Resources.
-While the objectives and outcomes provided below document expectations of all Masters-level programs, it is expected that given the diversity of program types, different programs will emphasize some objectives and outcomes more than others.
+The Colorado School of Mines offers a wide variety of Master's-level degree programs that include thesis and non-thesis Master of Science programs, Master of Engineering programs and Professional Master's programs.
+While the objectives and outcomes provided below document expectations of all Master's-level programs, it is expected that given the diversity of program types, different programs will emphasize some objectives and outcomes more than others.